tanvibhakta/handbook/01-Employment Policies/Confidentiality and Privacy.md

 In general, if we already make it public, then you get the same rights that everyone else in the public gets.
 We release most of our source code under BSD 2, and most of our regulatory, design and web content is made public under CC-BY-SA 4.0.

 In general, other stuff that isn't explicitly made made public should be considered confidential.
-You should not make personal copies of this stuff or send it to parties outside of Tidepool without checking with the Chief Privacy Officer (currently Howard) first.
+You should not make personal copies of this stuff or send it to parties outside of Obvious without checking with the Chief Privacy Officer (currently Howard) first.

 ### What if there's something that isn't currently public that I think should be made public?